Quadratic Equations in Graph Products of Groups and the Exponent of Periodicity: The Exponent of Periodicity

 On the other hand, the \emph{usual} normal forms of the free group~$F(\Gam)$, of the free Abelian group~$\Z^n$ and its submonoid $\N^n$, as well as of any finite monoid are all perfectly admissible.

-\begin{remark} We are mainly interested in \fg~monoids with a decidable word problem.
+\begin{rem} We are mainly interested in \fg~monoids with a decidable word problem.
 Suppose that $\pi:\Gam^*\to M$ is an \epi where $\Gam$ is finite and $\leq$ is a linear order on $\Gam$, and that $\nf:M\to \Gam^*$ is any normal form where $\nf(M) \sse \Gam^*$ is a recursively enumerable.
 Let us also consider the short-lex normal form $\nfslex : M \to \Gam^*$, where $\nfslex(x)\in \Gam^*$ is the lexicographically first among all shortest words in $\oi\pi(x)$.
-Then the following are equivalent. \begin{bracketenumerate} \item The monoid $M$ has a decidable word problem. \item On input $w\in \Gam^*$ we can compute the the short-lex normal form $\nfslex(x)$. \item On input $w\in \Gam^*$ we can compute the normal form $\nf(\pi(w))$. \end{bracketenumerate}
+Then the following are equivalent. \begin{enumerate} \item The monoid $M$ has a decidable word problem. \item On input $w\in \Gam^*$ we can compute the the short-lex normal form $\nfslex(x)$. \item On input $w\in \Gam^*$ we can compute the normal form $\nf(\pi(w))$. \end{enumerate}